Light and Fluffy Shredded Pancake – Kaiserschmarrn

 Shredded Pancake Kaiserschmarrn recipe Austria

-Usually, this traditional Austrian treat is accompanied by plum compote (Zwetschgenröster) or some other fruit compote.
 Often, you will find some raisins in Kaiserschmarrn, but I prefer this dish without.
 Feel free to add some, if you like.
 The traditional way is to soak them in brown rum for a while before adding them to the batter ;-)

-If you don’t want to risk a batter scattered kitchen, you might want to try the method below, here the Kaiserschmarrn is baked in the oven for 10 minutes.
+If you don’t want to risk a batter scattered kitchen, you might want to try the method below, where the Kaiserschmarrn is baked in the oven for 10 minutes.
 The Kaiserschmarrn will even be fluffier and since the surface of the pancake is set, flipping it will be an easy task.
-It doesn’t even take longer to make it with this method, the only difference is preheating the oven to 395 °F (200 °C).
+It doesn’t even take longer to make it with this method, the only difference is preheating the oven to 400 °F (200 °C).

 Recipe for shredded pancakes